ox-it/dataox/userdocs/source/datasets/vacancy.rst

 Data
 ----

-The data is updated every fifteen minutes betwen 7AM and 6PM weekdays from an XML feed from the recruitment site.
+The data is updated every fifteen minutes between 7AM and 6PM weekdays, from an XML feed exposed by the recruitment site.

 Data quality